 ExamplesHere are some examples of the Embed stack being used to embed different content types:

 We take your privacy seriously.
 Some of the content in this page could not be shown to you, because you have opted-out of cookies and / or content from third-party websites.
 You can review your privacy settings here.

 SetupEmbed 3 and later now requires a minimum of Stacks 3.5.
 Follow these instructions for getting an Embed stack setup in your project:

-- Once installed, drag and drop an Embed stack into your stacks page.
+- Once installed, open your Stacks library and search for 'Embed'.
+Drag and drop a copy of the Embed stack into your stacks page